runatlantis/atlantis/README.md

 ```

 #### Usage
-If you would like to add things like [AWS credential files](http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) to the docker image, you can do something like this:
+If you need to modify the Docker image that we provide, for instance to add a specific version of Terraform, you can do something like this:

 * Create a custom docker file
 ```bash